One North Central Luzon: Relaunch

-As GMA Regional TV One North Central Luzon (since 2022)
+2022-Present: As GMA Regional TV One North Central Luzon

 On September 5, 2022, the newscast was rebranded to "GMA Regional TV One North Central Luzon" as part of the newscast expanding its coverage to other Tagalog-speaking provinces of Bataan and Bulacan, being the third newscast to use the ONE brand, alongside One Mindanao from GMA Davao, GMA Cagayan de Oro, GMA Zamboanga and GMA General Santos and One Western Visayas from GMA Bacolod and GMA Iloilo.

 Less than a year after the relaunch, the program started using the studio of the GMA Ilocos Norte Station on March 6, 2023.
 Co-anchor Breves Bulsao from PTV Cordillera joined the anchor team on May 28, 2023, making the newscast the first among other GMA Regional TV programs to adopt the 5-anchor format.

 Anchor and former TV Patrol North Central Luzon (later TV Patrol North Luzon) anchor and correspondent Cris Zuñiga solely took over the newscast on July 30, 2023.
 Torida and Ponsoy had their last appearance as anchors the day before, transferring to the morning newscast Mornings with GMA Regional TV; this ended the hosting of CJ Torida of the news program for 11 years.
 Harold Reyes and Breves Bulsao left the network while Ivy Hernando returned to being a field reporter.
 Zuñiga made his first national appearance in Regional TV News on July 31, 2023.

 On August 30, 2024, Ponsoy, Hernando, Gab de Luna, and Russel Simorio marked their final appearance.

 On May 12, 2025, the OBB changed, and Al Torres officially retired and was replaced by Weng dela Peña.

 On September 29, 2025, the news program became available via livestream on GMA Regional TV's social media accounts, alongside Balitang Bisdak, One Western Visayas, and One Mindanao.

+However, on June 29, 2026, to conform with the newest regional newscast, Ratsada Balita, the second-to-last words of GMA Regional TV newscasts, including One North Central Luzon, is changed to red, signaling the end of the integrated era.
+Likewise, the GMA News intro is used.